Skip to content

 Facilitator: Holly Gainsboro

-Holly Gainsboro has been involved with the National Brain Tumor Society as a volunteer for eight years — chairing/co-chairing events, advocating, and sharing her family’s story — before joining us as our Grief Support Conversations facilitator.
-Holly’s late husband, Steven Gainsboro, passed away in December 2010 from glioblastoma.
-Her depth of understanding of this disease and its effects on both patients and loved ones enables her to be fully present for others in the brain tumor community.
-Holly recognizes that grievers don’t need to be fixed, they need to be heard, seen, and supported.
+Holly Gainsboro has been involved with the National Brain Tumor Society as a volunteer for nearly 10 years — chairing/co-chairing events, advocating, and sharing her family’s story — before joining us as our Grief Support Group Facilitator.
+Holly’s late husband, Steven Gainsboro, passed away in December 2010 from glioblastoma, so her depth of understanding how this disease affects not only patients, but their families as well, enables her to be fully present for others in the brain tumor community.
+Holly recognizes that grievers don’t need to be fixed; they need to be heard, seen, and supported.

-She became certified as a Grief Recovery Specialist in February 2014 and has since received many additional certifications in the fields of grief and thanatology.
-She most recently completed her certification as an Advanced Grief Recovery Specialist through the Grief Recovery Institute®, allowing her to work virtually with clients.
-Holly’s passion and purpose is to be present for those who have experienced loss by guiding them through their feelings of grief and transitioning them to a place of joy and hope while still honoring their relationships and experiences.
+Holly’s passion and purpose is to be present for those who have experienced losses by guiding them through the feelings of grief and transitioning them to a place of joy and hope, while still honoring their relationships/experiences.

-I normalize grief and invite growth and learning throughout the journey using a heart-centered and holistic approach.
-The death of a loved one to a brain tumor brings a myriad of feelings — sadness, fear, anxiety, relief, and isolation, just to name a few.
+I normalize grief and invite growth and learning throughout the journey using a heart centered and holistic approach.
+The death of a loved one to a brain tumor brings myriad feelings — sadness, fear, anxiety, relief, and isolation, just to name a few.
 This group will provide a safe space for grievers to share those feelings while receiving the support necessary after such a devastating loss.

 Holly Gainsboro